- Home

 These are the practical questions households usually ask before choosing monkey safety nets in Sankey Road, Bangalore.

 Price depends on route length, floor height, side returns, top closure, support strength and access difficulty.
-Photos can give a first idea, but the final quote is confirmed after measurement and access check.
+Photos can give a first idea, but the final estimate is confirmed after measurement and access check.

 Send the full opening, outside approach route, side wall, top edge, terrace or utility corner and access height.
 A wider photo showing height or outside access helps the team judge fixing and safety needs before visiting.